 Struggling to target your lower abs?
-You're probably training the wrong way, says Geoff Tripp, CSCS, certified personal trainer and head of fitness at Trainiac.
-While certain exercises can help you achieve a tighter core, there's no magic move that can specifically blast lower belly fat.
+You're probably training the wrong way, says Geoff Tripp, CSCS, certified personal trainer and head of fitness science at Trainiac.
+While certain exercises can help you achieve a stronger core, there's no magic move that can specifically blast lower belly fat.

 Video of the Day

 But don't be discouraged, though.
-You can still attain stronger, leaner lower abs through a smart training strategy (in conjunction with a healthy eating plan).
+You can still attain stronger, leaner lower abs through a smart training strategy.
 Here, Tripp shares three ineffective lower ab moves to avoid, plus five exercises to do instead.

 1. Flutter Kick